UniversalDependencies/docs/_fr-dep/parataxis-obj.md

 udver: '2'
 ---

-The `parataxis:obj` relation is used for direct speech when it is governed by a verb.
+In FrencSpoken, the `parataxis:obj` relation is used for direct speech when it is governed by a verb.

 ~~~ sdparse
 Ma mère m'a dit tu dois ranger ta chambre. \n My mother told me you have to clean your room.